ignite/cli/docs/guide/nameservice/02-messages.md

 You must implement these three messages to achieve the desired functionality for your nameservice app:

+- `MsgBuyName`
-- `MsgBuyName`: Allow accounts to buy a name and become its owner.
+	Allow accounts to buy a name and become its owner.
 When an end user buys a name, they are required to pay the previous owner of the name a price higher than the price the previous owner paid for it.
 If a name does not have a previous owner yet, the end user must burn a `MinPrice` amount.
+- `MsgSetName`
-- `MsgSetName`: Allow name owners to set a value for a given name.
+	Allow name owners to set a value for a given name.
+- `MsgDeleteName`
-- `MsgDeleteName`: Allow name owners to delete names that belong to them.
+	Allow name owners to delete names that belong to them.

 Use the `starport scaffold message` command to scaffold a new Cosmos SDK message for your module.

-The [starport scaffold message](https://docs.starport.network/cli/#starport-scaffold-message) command accepts message name as the first argument and a list of fields.
+The [starport scaffold message](https://docs.starport.network/cli/#starport-scaffold-message) command accepts the message name as the first argument and a list of fields for the message.
 By default, a message is scaffolded in a module with a name that matches the name of the project, in this case `nameservice`.

 ### Add The MsgBuyName Message